danny-baker/deploy-beast-datascience-vm/README.md

 ### Use this project when
 - You need raw horsepower to get the job done (e.g. 256GB+ RAM, 16+ cores)
 - You want total control of your hardware (no managed services etc)
-- Your local machine or any of the Colab cloud notebook environments is simply not up to the task
+- Your local machine or any of the Colab cloud notebook environments are simply not up to the task
-- You want to experiment with direct VM access using a free account
 - You want to say: "just call me bad ass..."

 ### Alternatives